JamesSkemp/words/content/post/thoughts-on-primary-and-secondary-sources.md

 +++
-title = "Thoughts on primary and secondary sources" summary = "Recently, Gavin Schmitt asked me what my thoughts were on philosophy books about philosophers.
+title = "Thoughts on primary and secondary sources" description = "Recently, Gavin Schmitt asked me what my thoughts were on philosophy books about philosophers.
 When it comes to philosophy, of what import are primary and secondary sources? [slnet0514:7af76473-97d0-4f15-8f75-e708af525d48]" draft = false comments = true date = "2007-11-09T18:45:00-06:00"